 Again, this place is for that.
 It is for us to come to discuss the facts that are behind every decision we have to make, to ensure we get them straight.
-We debate in a public way, on TV, with recorded minutes and vote as to what should be done.
-Decisions are taken, and the those decision have their effects.
+We debate in a public way, on TV, with recorded minutes and recorded votes as to what should be done.
+Decisions are taken, and those decisions have their effects.

-The mechanism does not interest people, whether it is a standing committee, subcommittee, or a special committee.
-I do not think that makes a tonne of difference.
-However, When we make decisions as grave as this and evaluate decisions about whether we should be compliant in someone's death, Canadians expect that deserves significant debate.
+The mechanism does not interest people, whether it is a standing committee, a subcommittee, or a special committee.
+I do not think that makes a ton of difference.
+However, what Canadians do expect from us is that when we are making decisions as grave as this and evaluating decisions about whether we should be complicit in someone's death, this deserves significant debate.

 Therefore, because we have had new facts come to light about these sales, and we are not clear about how these deals have transpired, the short-term details about who benefits and who is not, or the long-term impacts of this deal, we propose that we have a standing committee.

 Of course, in terms of a procedural decision, that is a fairly big one.
 Starting a new standing committee is a significant commitment.
 However, the issue that the committee would be studying is so important.
 It is probably one of the most important things at which we will be looking.
 It is reviewing our roles in participating in the deaths of people around the world.